ethanabrooks/dissertation/conclusion.typ

 fact that such a model can not only distill the dynamics and policies in the source data but also the _learning operator_ of the source algorithm.
-In the final chapter, we argue that such a model can benefit from the idea of value and can learn value in a way that generalizes.
-The broader questions remain --- about credit-assignment, generalization, and the challenges of scale.
+In the final chapter, we argue that such a model can benefit from the idea of value and can learn representations that generalizes.
+Many questions remain --- about credit-assignment, generalization, and the challenges of scale.
 However, the community of researchers is vibrant and undaunted, the future of RL foundation models is surely promising.

-// #bibliography("main.bib", style: "american-society-of-civil-engineers")
+#bibliography("main.bib", style: "american-society-of-civil-engineers")